sunimp/EVMKit/README.md

 ### Smart contract call

 In order to send an EVM smart contract call transaction, you need to create an instance of `TransactionData` object.
 Then you can sign and send it as seen above.
-Please look in `EIP20Kit.Swift` and `UniswapKit.Swift` for an examples.
+Please look in `EIP20Kit` and `UniswapKit` for an examples.

 ## Installation